dpeldo/Heralding-Frontend/README.md

 >      general_log_file	= /var/log/mysql/mysql-General.log
 >      general_log		= 1

 6. 2 jobs should be configured to run the two scripts to both move data in to sql and also move exported MySQL data to the public website.
+If you are adding the front-end to an existing honeypot with logs already collected, please copy them out as they will be purged after they are dumped into the database.
 The following example runs those processes every 5 minutes but they can be changed as necessary.

+   **Note: mv_to_mysql.sh uses the encrypted login-path called "mypath" instead of hard coding the login information: https://dev.mysql.com/doc/refman/5.6/en/option-file-options.html - test logging in via command line with the login-path prior to scheduling the jobs**

 >   sudo crontab -e:

 >      */5 * * * * sh {heralding install directory}/frontend-services/mv_to_mysql.sh >> /var/log/heralding-mysql.log

 >      */5 * * * * sh {heralding install directory}/frontend-services/update.sh >> /var/log/heralding-update.log

-   **Note: mv_to_mysql.sh uses the encrypted login-path called "mypath" instead of hard coding the login information: https://dev.mysql.com/doc/refman/5.6/en/option-file-options.html**
    **Important Note: Each script is configured using variables at the top of each script indicating where the directory Heralding is installed.
 It must be changed to match your configuration.**

 7. Copy the Heralding Frontend code to {heralding install directory}/frontend and in the appsettings.json file, change the HoneypotDBConnection port number, username, and password.
 Now you are ready to test the site.